arteria-project/arteria-project.github.io/index.md

 Manages the state of an illumina runfolder by monitoring the status files output by the instrument.
 It also allows for state to be changed via the REST interface.

 [arteria-bcl2fastq](https://github.com/arteria-project/arteria-bcl2fastq)
 Provides a REST interface for Illumina's `bcl2fastq` software.
-Includes a simple scheduler to efficiently be able to handle run multiple bcl2fastq instances on a single server.
+It includes a simple scheduler to efficiently manage multiple bcl2fastq instances on a single server.

 [arteria-checksum](https://github.com/arteria-project/arteria-checksum)
 Runs md5sum checking and lets you know whether all files have preserved their integrity.